Program on Science, Technology and Society at Harvard

 aishaniaatresh (at) college.harvard.edu

 Aishani Aatresh is an undergraduate at Harvard College and a Fellow in the Program on Science, Technology and Society.
-She is pursuing a degree of her own design, coined Complex Biosocial Systems, which explores how uncertainty is conceptualized and acted upon vis-a-vis changing biological and sociopolitical landscapes.
+She is pursuing a degree of her own design, coined Complex Biosocial Systems, which explores how uncertainty is framed and addressed through changing biological and sociopolitical landscapes.

 Her interests revolve around emerging “global” problems of science and technology and how the rights and responsibilities of citizens and institutions are negotiated alongside the very manifestations of these problems, their global-ness, and various proposed solutions to them.